bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 For the scoring matrix, it probably makes sense to store it in a pandas dataframe.

 *HINT*: Uh oh!
 Looks like the scoring matrices don't use a consistent field separator...
-Maybe `pd.read_csv()` has an argument that let's you separate columns based on an arbitrary amount of whitespace...<br><br>
+Maybe `pd.read_csv()` has an argument that lets you separate columns based on an arbitrary amount of whitespace...<br><br>

 #### **Step 1.2: Initializing matrices**